A little know-how about removing splinters certainly is useful – at least at our house.

-There are other oils we might use to deal with any sign of infection.
+There are other oils we might use to deal with any sign of infection in order to maintain healthy tissue.
 Those oils would be tea tree, oregano (diluted), as well as the blends Melrose and Purification.

 In just about every case we've experienced, though, infection has not been an issue because the splinters come out so well.

-When people first hear about essential oils taking out splinters, they are amazed.
-But actually, we find that removing splinters is one of our most reliable uses for essential oils.
+When people first hear about essential oils for removing splinters, they are amazed.
+But actually, we've found that removing splinters is one of our most reliable uses for essential oils.